tweag/nixpkgs-graph/README.md

     ],
     "path": "/nix/store/0n7ah0rijklnd1m4y8pdnjp0374azyl8-python3.9-zstd-1.5.1.0",
     "pname": "zstd",
+    "type":"node",
     "version": "1.5.1.0"
   }
 ```
 So, according to the `edges.json` file we get the node and edge information at the same time.
-The method we use here is to  iterate on the attributes of the root attribute set of nixpkgs using [mapAttrs](https://nixos.org/manual/nix/stable/expressions/builtins.html#builtins-mapAttrs) and merge the final information obtained with the [concatMapStrings](http://ryantm.github.io/nixpkgs/functions/library/strings/) function and `--json --strict` attribute of `nix-instantiate` to output.
+The method we use here is to  iterate on the attributes of the root attribute set of nixpkgs using [mapAttrs](https://nixos.org/manual/nix/stable/expressions/builtins.html#builtins-mapAttrs) and merge the `buildInputs` information obtained with the [concatMapStrings](http://ryantm.github.io/nixpkgs/functions/library/strings/) function.
+Afterwards, we retrieve the desired set via [lib.collect](https://teu5us.github.io/nix-lib.html#lib.attrsets.collect) to eliminate different levels (e.g. the two examples above are at different levels in the original data `{chromium:{...}, python3Packages:{..., zstd:{...}, ...}}`).
+Finally we use `--json --strict` attribute of `nix-instantiate` to output.
 <p align="right">(<a href="#top">back to top</a>)</p>